 When exploring programs on the interview trail, factors to consider include the regional and TEE experience, didactic structure, written board pass rate, the length of time it takes residents to reach their “numbers” (e.g. specific case types), how residents do/don’t interact with CRNAs (if a program has them), and call structure.

 Anesthesiology offers a reasonable lifestyle.
 You are off when you are off, i.e. you do not carry a beeper when you are not on duty at the hospital.
 (This does not apply to pain medicine).
 The morning start is early, typically 6:30 a.m., but often, you are done early.
 Most anesthesiologists work for a hospital and they have to take some in-house call, but they do get paid rather well for it.
-The average anesthesiologist makes $245,000/year (per First Aid for the Match 2000).
+The average anesthesiologist makes $392,000/year (per Medscape Physician Compensation Report 2019).
 Private practice jobs now may involve overseeing multiple operating rooms that are mainly staffed by CRNAs or AAs, as the direction of the field is constantly changing.
 It would be wise to gain some understanding of the future possibilities of the field during your clinical rotations.

-Your exposure to anesthesiology will begin in either your third-year specialty surgery clerkship or in your fourth year as an elective.
+Your exposure to anesthesiology will begin in either your third-year subspecialty surgery clerkship or as an elective.
 Previously a required one-week rotation, the surgical clerkship has been reorganized and not every student will rotate through the anesthesia department.
 However, if you do rotate, you will get to spend two weeks!
 If you think you may want to go into anesthesiology, it would be best to attempt to do the third year rotation.
-It will help you to decide whether or not to pursue a full month long elective, which can be done late in your third year or early in your fourth year if you think anesthesia is for you.
+It will help you to decide whether or not to pursue a full month long elective, which can be done later in your third year (provided you have completed the medicine and surgery clerkships as prerequisites) or early in your fourth year if you think anesthesia is for you.
 Of note, the general anesthesiology elective is not offered during July so you may want to structure your schedule with that in mind.
-The month-long anesthesiology elective at Maryland is very well organized and I highly recommend it.
-During the elective, you will spend one week split between the regional service (UMRAS) and OB, one week in Shock Trauma, and two weeks at University (one week on general cases and one week in subspeciality cases).
+The month-long anesthesiology elective at Maryland is very well organized and highly recommended.
+During the elective, you will spend one week split between the regional service (MAPRAS) and OB, one week in Shock Trauma, and two weeks at University (one week on general cases and one week in subspeciality cases).
 During this time, you will perform mask ventilations, peripheral IVs, intubations, and assisting with central and arterial lines.
 Be proactive while in the operating room and make sure to help the resident set up the room and medications.
-There is also a pain medicine elective, where you will spend time at Kernan Hospital.
+There is also a pain medicine elective, where you will spend time in a pain clinic at UMROI (University of Maryland Rehabilitation & Orthopaedic Institute).

 Dr. Caron Hong (Residency Program Director) and Dr. Matthew Tulis (Assistant Residency Program Director) are both great mentors.
 If you decide to go into anesthesiology, Dr. Hong or Dr. Tulis will give you a departmental letter of recommendation.
 Be ready with your CV, board scores, and clinical evaluations from your third-year rotations.

-Most programs require three letters of recommendation.
+Most programs require three or four letters of recommendation.
 These do not have to be all from anesthesia.
-In fact, it is probably better that they are from other departments, but at least one from a senior level attending if possible.
+In fact, it is probably better that they are from other departments, but at least one should be from a senior level attending if possible.
 It is best to get letters from people who know you well and can speak to you in depth.
+Note that if you are also applying to preliminary programs, the medicine department will provide you with a department letter, usually written by Dr. Dittmar, and you should also plan to ask for at least one more letter from a medicine attending.

 Away rotations are not generally necessary but can be helpful if you are particularly interested in or “need” to be at a certain program for specific reasons (e.g. family).